RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q5).
 What are groups?

 Ans:- Groups are a quick and easy way to organize your data in Tableau.
-Groups can help you to filter, sort, and group your data in many different ways.
+Groups can help you filter, sort, and group your data in many ways.
 You can create groups by dragging fields from the left-hand side of the screen onto the Grouping shelf.
-Once you've created groups, you can use them to answer questions about your data.
+Once you've created groups, you can use them to answer tableau interview questions about your data.

 Q6).
 What are shelves?

-Ans:- Shelves contain various named elements like columns, rows, marks, filters, pages, etc. through which You can add fields on shelves to create visualizations, increase the level of detail, or add context to it.
+Ans:-Shelves contain various named elements like columns, rows, marks, filters, pages, etc., through which You can add fields on shelves to create visualizations, increase the level of detail, or add context.

 Shelves are the same as fields in Tableau.
-The real difference is that fields can be added to shelves, or to other places in the view as well.
+The difference is that fields can be added to shelves or other places in the view.
 On the other hand, shelves are present at the top and bottom of each view.

 Q7).
 What are the parameters in Tableau?

-Ans:-Parameters are dynamic values which can update consistent values in calculations and filters.
-Parameters are very useful to automatically filter data based on a user selection.
+Ans:-Parameters are dynamic values that can update consistent values in calculations and filters.
+Parameters are beneficial for filtering data based on a user selection automatically.
 When you create a parameter, it looks like a drop-down menu of the values you specify.

 • All: Simple text field

-• List: List are the possible values to select from.
+• List: The list is the possible values to select from.

 • Range: Select values from a specified range

-Q8) .
-How many different types of joins available in Tableau?
+Q8).
+How many different types of joins are available in Tableau?

-There are four types of joins in Tableau: Inner Join; Left Join; Right Join; Outer Join.
+Tableau has four types of joins: Inner Join; Left Join; Right Join; Outer Join.

-• Right Outer Join: Extracts all of the facts from the proper table and the matching rows from the left desk.
+• Right Outer Join: Extract all the facts from the proper table and the matching rows from the left desk.

-• Inner Join: internal be part of is the default behavior of tableau, while you connect to two tables for analysis.
+• Inner Join: internal being part of the tableau is the default behavior, while you connect to two tables for analysis.

 Q9).
 What is a TDE file?

-Ans:-TDE stands for Tableau Desktop Extension, that contains a .tde extension.
-It refers to the document that consists of facts extracted from outside sources like MS Excel, MS get entry to, or CSV record.
+Ans:- TDE stands for Tableau Desktop Extension, which contains a .tde extension.
+It refers to a document that consists of facts extracted from outside sources like MS Excel; MS Get entry to, or CSV record.
+It also refers to a brief snapshot of the information gathered on disk and loaded in the memory as per our requirement to get the Tableau.

 Q10).
 What are different Tableau files?

-Ans:- Following are the 5 different tableau files available:
+Ans:- Following are the five different tableau files available:

 1. Workbooks: Workbooks include one or more worksheets and dashboard factors.